Wild Seed (novel): Anyanwu as strong black female protagonist

-As Butler scholar Ruth Salvaggio explains, Wild Seed was published at a time where strong black female protagonists were virtually nonexistent outside of Butler's novels.
+As Butler scholar Ruth Salvaggio explains, Wild Seed was published at a time when strong black female protagonists were virtually nonexistent outside of Butler's novels.
 By creating the powerful character of Anyanwu, Butler's portrayal superseded stereotypes of women in the science fiction genre.
 Lisbeth Gant-Britton describes Anyanwu as "a prime example of the kind of heroines Butler depicts.
 Strong-willed, physically capable, and usually endowed with some extra mental or emotional ability...they nonetheless must often endure brutally harsh conditions as they attempt to exercise some degree of agency."

 Anyanwu's story is also an important contribution to women's literature in that it illustrates how women of color have survived both gender and racial oppression.
 As Elyce Rae Helford explains, "[b]y setting her novel in a realistic Africa and America of the past, [Butler] shows her readers the strength, the struggles, and the survival of black women through the slave years of United States history."

 Like many of Butler's strong female African-American characters, Anyanwu is put in conflict with a male character, Doro, who is just as powerful as her.
 Butler uses this type of mis-match to display how differently males and females demonstrate their power and values.
 Since Anyanwu's way, J. Andrew Deman notes, "is the way of the healer" rather than of the killer, she does not need violence to demonstrate her true strength or power.
 As Gant-Britton states, Anyanwu's true power is shown many times during the story but it is definitely displayed when she threatens to commit suicide if Doro does not stop using her to create new species, making Doro submissive "to her will in the name of love," if only for a moment.